NHS England’s plan is not enough to avert disaster this winter | Adrian Boyle

 NHS England’s ‘robust plan’ is not enough to avert disaster this winter

-The UK’s healthcare system is heading for an iceberg, writes Adrian Boyle – but there is still time to course correct
+The UK’s healthcare system is heading for an iceberg, writes Adrian Boyle – but there is still time to change course

 I am very worried about winter.